Simulating Transient X-ray Photoelectron Spectra of Fe(CO)5 and Its Photodissociation Products With Multireference Algebraic Diagrammatic Construction Theory: Results and Discussion

 \subsubsection{Role of Spin-Orbit Coupling Effects}

 \cref{fig:SOC} demonstrates the effect of incorporating spin--orbit coupling (SOC) in the MR-ADC simulations of Fe 3p difference XPS spectra for \ce{Fe(CO)3} and \ce{Fe(CO)4}.
 The spin--orbit corrections computed at the MR-ADC(1) level of theory are reported in the ESI$\dag$ for each transition metal complex.
 Without SOC, the Fe 3p$^{-1}$ states are split by 0.80, 1.02, and 1.23 eV in \ce{Fe(CO)5}, \ce{Fe(CO)4} (C\textsubscript{2v}), and \ce{Fe(CO)3} (C\textsubscript{s}), respectively, due to the interaction with ligand environment.
 Including SOC lifts the degeneracy of the lowest-energy core-ionized state in \ce{Fe(CO)5} and increases the spacing in Fe 3p$^{-1}$ states by 1.21, 1.07, and 1.04 eV for each complex, respectively.
 These results suggest that the ligand-field interactions and SOC are equally important in determining the splitting in the Fe 3p$^{-1}$ states and demonstrate that magnitudes of these effects are inversely proportional.
 Indeed, neglecting SOC results in $\sim$ 1.1 eV reduction in the Fe 3p redshift in the simulated XPS spectra (\cref{fig:SOC}).
-We note that our MR-ADC predictions of spin--orbit splittings in the iron carbonyl complexes are in a good agreement with the results of MCSCF calculations performed by Leitner et al.\cite{Leitner:2018p44307}
+We note that our MR-ADC predictions of spin--orbit splittings in the iron carbonyl complexes are in a good agreement with the results of MCSCF calculations performed by Leitner et al.\cite{Leitner:2018p44307} Although both approaches are capable of calculating accurate ionization energies, the MR-ADC method does not require performing separate calculations for the ground and excited states, provides direct access to correlated transition intensities, and does not require including the core or inner-shell valence orbitals in the active space.